 For regulated (RQF) Paediatric courses, staff must renew every 3 years to remain as Paediatric First Aiders.
 And as with other working environments, their workplace first aid certificates must also be renewed every 3 years to remain valid.

-Courses such as Anaphylaxis training, Managing Medicines and Infection Control can be as determined by the person responsible for first aid in the setting.
+Courses such as Anaphylaxis training, Managing Medicines in Schools and Infection Prevention and Control can be as determined by the person responsible for first aid in the setting.
 We'd recommend renewing at least every 2-3 years, depending on the numbers of pupils or staff who are affected by the range of conditions covered by the courses.

 Currently there is no mandatory expiry or renewal period on first aid for mental health certificates.
 We would recommend that you review your requirements as part of your risk assessment, and renew as skills are fading, or as staff turnover leaves your workplace short of staff trained in mental health first aid.